wentingjiang2022/mda_kuleuven/README.md

   - `feature_preprocessing.py`: Script containing feature preprocessing functions.
   - `data_preprocessing.py`: Script containing data preprocessing functions.

-- **images**: Contains images and visualizations used in the README and notebooks.
+- **images**: Contains some highlighted images in the notebooks.
-  - `plot1.png`: Image showcasing a key visualization.
+  - `feature_importance.png`: Image showcasing what factors are important for the model.

 - **docs**: Additional documentation related to the project, if applicable.
   - `project_summary.pdf`: Project summary and key findings.